Evidence-Based EFT

 Over the past 50 years or so, there have been advances in investigating the stress reduction effects of tapping on acupoints.
 From this exploration, there have been a range of acupoint-tapping approaches that have emerged – Emotional Freedom Techniques (EFT) is one.

-Clinical EFT protocols have been researched and evaluated in over 100 outcome studies, using the scientific method and adhering to the same clinical protocols.
+EB-EFT protocols have been researched and evaluated in over 100 outcome studies, using the scientific method and adhering to the same clinical protocols.
 This means there is a growing body of scientific data that supports the effectiveness of using these techniques for a range of presenting issues.

-Clinical EFT is generally delivered by trained practitioners.
+EB-EFT is generally delivered by trained practitioners.

-Clinical EFT begins with a focus on a negative experience and the associated distress it causes, to support in safely working with the nervous system response and reducing the overall intensity of emotion or stress.
+EB-EFT begins with a focus on a negative experience and the associated distress it causes, to support in safely working with the nervous system response and reducing the overall intensity of emotion or stress.
 Once supported to release any stuck stress responses using this method, the individual can be supported to connect with their own inner wisdom that then guides any secondary positive reframes in their thinking or ‘next steps’.

-Clinical EFT’s signature is working in very specific and measurable ways that are unique to an individual’s situation, allowing progress to be easily tracked and reviewed.
+EB-EFT’s signature is working in very specific and measurable ways that are unique to an individual’s situation, allowing progress to be easily tracked and reviewed.

 It is this very specific, challenge-focused entry point to the tapping that is associated with the clinically significant results seen when working with a range of presenting issues.